HL7/bulk-data/input/pagecontent/submit.md

 The Data Consumer MAY return a partial status manifest and an HTTP status of `202 Accepted` while the submission is incomplete or is still being processed.

-Once the submission is complete, meaning the Data Provider has sent a request with `submissionStatus = complete` and the Data Consumer has retrieved and processed the submitted files, the Data Consumer SHALL return a status manifest and an HTTP status of `200 OK`.
+Once the submission is complete, meaning the Data Provider has sent a request with `submissionStatus = completed` and the Data Consumer has retrieved and processed the submitted files, the Data Consumer SHALL return a status manifest and an HTTP status of `200 OK`.

 These manifests provide a mechanism for the Data Consumer to return resources related to the data submission.
 If there is no relevant information to communicate and the submission is complete, the Data Consumer MAY return a manifest with empty or omitted `output` and `error` arrays.
 Each manifest SHALL include `submissionId` at the root.